Do you consider yourself to be a lucky or unlucky person?

 The bottom row shows that when the away team has 10 or more shots than the home side, the away team wins 55% of the time, the draw happens 23% of the time, and the home side wins 22%.

-If a team bosses the shots and loses they can probably consider themselves unlucky; if a team is beaten on shots but wins, they may consider themselves lucky.
+If a team bosses the shots and loses the game, they can probably consider themselves unlucky; if a team is beaten on shots but wins, they may consider themselves lucky.

 The next table expands on the last one.
 It shows the ROI from backing the teams relative to the shot result: